| DocumentationOverviewLet's see how KEna looks at startup:

 character.
 Please do not use this prefix for your elements, because

-it is reserved for use by developers of KEna.
+it is reserved for use by developers of KEna.__modelPropertiesClass with name __modelProperties contains parameters, which

 are visible to all elements in the same namespace.
 If we combine